ObsidianCoreCoin/Obsidiancoin/doc/benchmarking.md

 Benchmarking
 ============

-Obsidian Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter.
+Obsidian Network has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter.

 Running